zoffixznet/Mojolicious-Plugin-AntiSpamMailTo/README.md

     Send me an email at <%== mailto 'zoffix@cpan.com' %>

-Takes one argument, an email address, and returns an encoded version of it.
+Takes one optional argument, an email address, and returns an encoded version of it.
+The email address gets stored, so any future calls without any arguments will use the address from the previous call to `mailto` or `mailto_href`.

 ## `mailto_href`

     <a href="<%== mailto_href 'zoffix@cpan.com' %>">Send me an email</a>

 This is what's you use in `href=""` attributes.
-Takes one argument, an email address, prepends string `mailto:` to it, and returns an encoded version of it.
+Takes one optional argument, an email address, prepends string `mailto:` to it, and returns an encoded version of it.
+The email address gets stored so any future calls without any arguments will use the address from the previous call to `mailto` or `mailto_href`.

 # REPOSITORY